krisevers/StochasticMethods/README.md

 # Stochastic Methods

-Some example implementations of stochastic processes mainly as described in *Stochastic Methods - Crispin Gardiner* and other relative sources.
+Some example implementations of stochastic processes mainly as described in *Stochastic Methods, Crispin Gardiner (2009)* and other relative sources.